Developer guide

 Getting started

-We recommend installing poetry for dependency management when developing for aiida-mlip.
+We recommend installing uv for dependency management when developing for aiida-mlip.

 This provides a number of useful features, including: